bitcraze/bitcraze-website/src/support/f-a-q.md

 Yes, as long as it is not too heavy, it is a single cell (3.7V), it fits and the polarity is correct you can do so.
 A higher capacity battery will give you longer flight times but will also decrease agility.
 We recommend batteries with at least 15C continuous discharge rate.
 {% endcollapse_section %}

-{% collapse_section What radio is used for with the Crazyflie 2.0? %}
+{% collapse_section What radio is used with the Crazyflie 2.0? %}
 The Crazyflie 2.0 can be controlled with the Crazyradio or Crazyradio PA from a PC or with a mobile device using Bluetooth Low Energy.
 {% endcollapse_section %}